anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

 - mv: move or rename file
     - mv hi.txt hello.txt: changes hi to hello
     - mv dir1 dir2: changes directory names (no need to give -r flag)

+Commands to read a file are:

+- cat: read contents of file and paste in terminal
+- more: same as cat but view page by page (space to go to next page)
+- less: same as more but with extra capabilities - navigate up/down, can search for string using /keywordto command and supports vi commands
+- head -50: shows first 50 lines.
+It can be changed to any number
+- tail -20: shows last 20 lines.
+It can be changed to any number

+Command to write is:

+- vi: Lets you perform write operation using the vi editor